Fin Fin on Teo the Magic Planet: Secret Inlet

 This place is available in all versions.
-It is a small side course of the Remse river, which runs in the jungle and ends there.
+It is a small side course of the Remse river, which runs in the jungle.
 Here you can see two opposite broader banks, surrounded by dense banks.
 Between the plants are laubless trees, whose branches point in a different direction after each visit.
 There is a tree at the back with a hole in the trunk, forming a small cave.

 Fin Fin comes to this bay to relax.
 Therefore, the player is recommended not to disturb him.
 However, the player can watch Fin Fin while swimming, playing and catching fish.
 If the player is lucky, Fin Fin's wife will also appear at this location for a brief moment.

-Rem(se) River Bank
+Rem River Bank

 This place is available in the 4-world version and above.
 In the foreground is a cave inside the water.
 In the background of the upper part of the place, one can see the opposite plant-rich bank.

 This place is the only one that shows the underwater world of Teo, and only here can the player watch Fin Fin diving and hunting for fish.
 Fin Fin's wife rarely comes to this place.
 If both are present, the player can watch the two doing a short underwater dance.